gloaysa/weeklyPrompts/Part_1-Front_End/w1/dynamiCalculator/README.md

   * Return values:
     - a number: The result of sending the arguments through op.operation().

-  Behavior: DynCalc will pass (a), (a,b), or (a,b,c) into ‘op.operation’’ depending on the value of ‘op.args’ and return the value of the function call.
+  Behavior: dynamicCalculator will pass (a), (a,b), or (a,b,c) into ‘op.operation’’ depending on the value of ‘op.args’ and return the value of the function call.

 ---

 ### Usage example

-The idea is that when dynCalc is called with an operation object and numbers as arguments, it will operate the function inside the operation object.
+The idea is that when dynamicCalculator is called with an operation object and numbers as arguments, it will operate the function inside the operation object.
 Since the operation functions return the result, it could be stored in a new variable.

  * Sample inputs and outputs: